chandralinuxos/Chandra-Linux-OS/README.md

 During installation, <b><span style="color:red">do not choose to install updates</span></b>, and <b><span style="color:red">do not choose to connect to the internet</span></b>.
 Uncheck the options during installation.
 <b><span style="color:red">Not following the above two points will make the installer crash</span></b>.

-##Privacy and Privacy Policy
----

-Although Linux based operating systems generally tend to have strong security measures, but that doesn't mean that they are completely immune to evry kind of existing security threats.
-Some of the packages used in Chandra Linux, are provieded by third party sources, and it is advisable that the user